pavelkpetkov/bio-farms-app/README.md

-## BioFarmsApp - an application for bio products
+## Application for bio products

-This application is for connecting bio farmers and clients.
+This application is made for connecting bio farmers and their clients.
 Used the so called MEAN stack (MongoDB, Express, Angular and Node.js).
 Run npm install for the dependencies.
 Run ng s and cd server - node server to run the application.